fangyuan-ksgk/thought-compiler/README.md

-# ResearchAgent
+# Thought Uploader
-Agent to help us in research
+Upload your thought into tangible format, and use LLM to compile them !